Dulya-Perera/Flutter-Rive-Login-Signup-UI/README.md

-# rive
+# Rive with flutter

-A new Flutter application.
+Create an animation using rive v1.

 ## Getting Started